Setting up the bridge and neck is where your

 1. Test-Fit the Neck in the Pocket

-Slide the neck into the pocket and make sure it seats fully with no rocking, gaps, or twist.
+Slide the neck into the pocket and check the fit.

 2. Install the Neck Screws or Bolts